elShambler/beingMas_blog/content/post/2014Rut_RaceReport.md

 ### Overview
 The Rut is becoming a very popular race as it is one of the few true sky/mountain races in the USA.
 It is featured in the SkyRunner World Series, along with the USA Series.
-Last year (when I ran it) it featured top athletes such as [Kilian Jornet](https://en.wikipedia.org/wiki/K%C3%ADlian_Jornet_Burgada)
+Last year (when I ran it) it featured top male and female athletes such as [Kilian Jornet](https://en.wikipedia.org/wiki/K%C3%ADlian_Jornet_Burgada)
 , [Sage Canaday](http://sagecanaday.com/athlete/), and [Adam Campbell](http://running.competitor.com/2014/07/trail-running/runner-struck-lightning-keeps-running_107955)
- (among others), and Emelie Forsberg, Kasie Enman, and Anna "Frosty" Frost.
+ (among others), and for the femails: Emelie Forsberg, Kasie Enman, and Anna "Frosty" Frost.
  The race director is Mike Foote (who got 2nd this year at Hardrock 100, behind Kilian) and put together quite an epic course.

 #### Backstory